jivesoftware/robot-intellij-plugin/README.md

 <ul>
     <li>You can find usages of Java-defined Robot Keywords.
 It will find all usages in Robot files + Java</li>
     <li>(Hopefully) fixed a bug where not all tokens were parsed in a Robot file by the words scanner for indexing.</li>
+    <li>Added plugin JAR to the bin folder for easy download if you don't want to setup your environment for plugin development and compile it.</li>
 </ul>